(K65.9) Peritonitis, unspecified

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the symptoms of flushing.
+Main goal of the Treatment: To reduce inflammation and restore normal functioning of the peritoneum.

 Icon